-Requirement 2: Claim Only Unreimbursed and Uncompensated Expenses Not In Federal Itemized Deduction Amount

-For purposes of the medical care expense deduction, you may claim only unreimbursed and uncompensated medical expenses not included in your itemized deduction amount on federal Form 1040, Schedule A. You may include on line 16 medical care expenses not included in the itemized deduction amount that are part of the federal 10%, or 7.5% if applicable, of adjusted gross income floor amount.
+Requirement 2: Claim Only Unreimbursed and Uncompen-sated Expenses Not In Federal Itemized Deduction Amount For purposes of the medical care expense deduction, you may claim only unreimbursed and uncom-pensated medical expenses not included in your itemized deduction amount on federal Schedule A. You may include on line 16 medical care expenses not included in the itemized deduction amount that are part of the federal 10% of adjusted gross income.

-Ineligible Expenses

-Reimbursed and compensated insurance premiums, like those paid with pre-tax dollars under cafeteria and similar benefit plans, are ineligible.
+Ineligible Expenses Reimbursed and compensated insurance premiums, like those paid with pre-tax dollars under cafeteria and similar benefit plans, are ineligible.